 Cliff Railway and National Library of Wales

 Hay-on-Wye is renowned for its bookshops and places to buy books including at the cinema and fire station.
 Hay Castle has opened to visitors for the first time in it's 900 year history and is free to enter although exhibitions held at the castle carry a small charge.
-It also hosts the annual Hay Festival of Literature & the Arts held between May and June.
-There are also plenty of galleries, antique shops cafes, pubs and restaurants.
+There is a café and an honesty bookshop on-site.
+Guided tours are provided daily between 11am and 2pm.
+Group tours can be arranged on request.

 Hay-on-Wye

 Knighton is a historic town dating back to 1230 and today many 17th century half-timbered houses line the windy streets.
 A town trail leaflet is available in the Tourist Information Centre / Offa’s Dyke Centre a perfect location as Knighton is located half way along this long distance path.
+Coach parking facilities available at Bowling Green Lane.

 Llandeilo is located on the River Tywi with plenty of Georgian and Victorian buildings.
 One of the town's main features is St Teilo's church, rebuilt in the 1850's although the tower dates back to medieval times.
 The churchyard and site has a longer history which goes back to the sixth century.
 There are also lots of stylish galleries, boutiques café bars and restaurants.
 It’s great to combine with a visit to Dinefwr Estate and Carreg Cennen Castle.